Leila Hassan

-Leila Hassan Howe (born 13 June 1948) is a British editor and activist, who was a founding member of the Race Today Collective.
-She worked for the Institute of Race Relations and became editor of the Race Today journal in 1986.
+Leila Hassan Howe (born 13 June 1948) is a British editor and activist, who was a founding member of the Race Today Collective in 1973, having previously worked for the Institute of Race Relations.
+She became editor of the Race Today journal in 1986.
 Hassan was also a member of the Black Unity and Freedom Party.
 She is co-editor of a collection of writings from Race Today published in 2019.